VAST-THE-DOGE/lab-2/README.md

 # lab-2
 for CSC 552 Lab 2.
-To setup GitHub Workflow.
+To setup a GitHub Workflow.